raspberrypilearning/quest-seeker/en/step_5.md

 ## Upgrade your project

-If you have time, you can upgrade to your project.
+If you have time, you can upgrade your project.

 Here are some ideas you could try: